code-423n4/2023-03-asymmetry-findings/data/0xffchain-Q.md

     }

-this way a wrong index that exceeds the already supplied indexes is not included, for example if a wrong index of 7 is supplied when there is only 3 derivatives in this contract, it will mean that the that new derivative would never be reached when looping  for actions that take weights into consideration like so
+this way a wrong index that exceeds the already supplied indexes is not included, for example if a wrong index of 7 is supplied when there is only 3 derivatives in this contract, it will mean that the new derivative would never be reached when looping  for actions that take weights into consideration like so

 https://github.com/code-423n4/2023-03-asymmetry/blob/main/contracts/SafEth/SafEth.sol#L191